troisiemeoeil/bell/README.md

 2. Start from the intro screen and click "Customize".
 3. Select helmet options: finish, aspect, size, decals, environment.
 4. Review the total price.
+5. Use the "Try in AR" button to visualize the helmet in your environment.
-5. Add to basket or find a dealer for purchase.
+6. Add to basket or find a dealer for purchase.
-6. Use navigation and footer links for more information.
+7. Use navigation and footer links for more information.

+---

+For more details, see the source code in [components/overlay/Overlay.js](components/overlay/Overlay.js) and [utils/store.jsx](utils/store.jsx).
 ---

 For more details, see the source code in [components/overlay/Overlay.js](components/overlay/Overlay.js) and [utils/store.jsx](utils/store.jsx).